Sunday, September 28, 2025

 If they float, they've gone bad.

-Drizzle cooked pasta with a bit of olive oil - 1-2tsp. per lb.
+To save cooked pasta, drizzle w/a bit of olive oil - 1-2tsp. per lb.
 Toss, spread on sheet pan to cool.

 Store in ziplock in fridge for up to 5 days.

-Semolina pasta (southern Italy) is for a thicker, more rustic shape.
+Makes a pasta that with a thicker, more rustic shape.
 100g flour to 50g water

 Adding some AP will make it a bit more elastic.